 Very useful for building confidence for embarking on those jobs round the house you would like to be able to do yourself.
 Number of participants perfect and was very good working together with others.
 Getting into the habit of delegating tasks rather than trying to do it all independently!

-Please note reviews of DIY IN A DAY are the subjective opinions of Hotcourses members and not of Hotcourses Ltd.
+Please note reviews of DIY IN A DAY - DRILLS are the subjective opinions of Hotcourses members and not of Hotcourses Ltd.

 CITB is the Industry Training Board and partner in the Sector Skills Council for the UK construction industry.
 As the industry training boarding, CITB works with the industry to monitor the quality of training.
 CITB aims to give the industry one voice, so an approved course is of a high standard and will develop the skills employers look for.
 CITB also accredit their own C-Skills Awards across a range of subjects including construction, site safety and engineering.